WILDLIFE ACTIVITY FOR THE BOW VALLEY

 (Banff National Park to Bow Valley Provincial Park)

-The following summary is based upon wildlife information provided by government agencies and unconfirmed sightings reported by the public over the last two weeks.
+The following summary is based upon wildlife information provided by government agencies and unconfirmed sightings reported by the public.
 It is not intended to be used as a real time, complete record of where wildlife is in the valley.

 WILDLIFE CAN BE ENCOUNTERED ANYWHERE, ANYTIME!